How to become a shop owner: Lydia's story

 Just stick with it: it’s okay to make mistakes.
 That’s how I learnt some of my skills.

-What to expect if you want to run your own business like Lydia
+What to expect if you want to become a shop owner

 Working for yourself looks different for each person and each business, but in general it means you: